independent school for the city

 Session #1 - The History of the Port

-In this first session we delve into the historical evolution of our port, tracing its transformation into the biggest port of Europe and the largest petrochemical complex.
-We’ll navigate the societal benefits it has delivered , but we will also explore the consequential impacts on the climate and the environment.
-We will be examining the measures taken so far to mitigate these impacts and pondering the question: Is it enough?
+In this first session we delved into the historical evolution of our port, tracing its transformation into the biggest port of Europe and the largest petrochemical complex.
+We navigated the societal benefits it has delivered, but we also explored the consequential impacts on the climate and the environment.
+We examined the measures taken so far to mitigate these impacts and pondered the question: is it enough?

-After an introduction by Lynn Vanheaule from One Planet Port, Harry Geerlings will give a lecture about the history of the city and the port.
-Finally, Inge Janse will close the first session.
+After an introduction by Lynn Vanheaule from One Planet Port, Harry Geerlings gave a lecture about the history of the city and the port.
+Finally, Inge Janse closed the first session.

 Architecture for Transition of Global Trade